Graduate School Handbook Part 12 - Progress review in stages 2 and beyond

 - If there is disagreement between the DoS and reviewer as to the type of evidence to be submitted the DoS should seek advice from their Associate Head of Department for research where appropriate, or the PGR Director for the Faculty;

 - To organise the date of the progress review meeting in accordance with the deadlines in the PGR’s terms and conditions of registration, such that the whole review process can be completed in line with the relevant timings at PGR 12.5.1 above;

 - To discuss with the PGR and the Graduate School any reasonable adjustments or other support needs as soon as possible;

 - To return the PRa form completed and signed, to the Graduate School no less than five working days prior to the progress review meeting;

 - To arrange the venue and time of the review meeting and notify attendees.
-NB the Graduate School can help with room bookings etc. but ultimately the review meeting is the Director of Studies’ responsibility;
+Note: the Graduate School can help with room bookings etc, but ultimately the review meeting is the Director of Studies’ responsibility;

 - To ensure that the joint PRb review outcomes report is completed (typewritten), signed and returned to the Graduate School within five working days of the review meeting;